DFXswiss/frankencoin-docu/README.md

-# docs.frankencoin.app
+# frankencoin-docu

-Documents for frankencoin.app Community
+Documentation for Frankencoin.com